enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *Cross-references to `pthread_create`.
 These xrefs lead to anti-debugging and -instrumentation functions.*
 </div>

+The strategy here is as follows:
+* Obtain the native pointer from the `libc` function: `pthread_create`.
+* Create a native function with this pointer.
+* Define a native callback and overload this method.
+* Use `Interceptor` with the `replace` mode to inject the replacement.
+* If we detect that `pthread_create` wants to detect us, then we will fake the callback and will always return `0` simulating that `Frida` wasn't in the memory space of the process.

 The following piece of code is a replacement for the native function `pthread_create`.